 Yes, using cheddar cheese or a combination of mozzarella and cheddar works great.

-Recipes To Make
+Recipes To Make With Fathead Dough

-Looking for more recipes that utilize my fathead dough?
+Are you looking for more recipes that utilize my fathead dough?
 Try these:

 - Fathead Bagels - made with just 6 ingredients and the perfect breakfast!
 They go perfectly spread with cream cheese or dipped in olive oil.